Salmandabbakuti/vidverse-nero/README.md

 - Redesigned homepage with updated hero, stats, core features, and how-it-works sections for improved clarity and interactivity.
 - Migrated all wallet, signer, and network management from Thirdweb to AppKit and ethers.js.
 - Added stricter validation for network selection and file size during uploads, Enforced moderator access control on dashboard actions.
+- Mainnet deployment of smart contracts and subgraph, with updated client configuration for production use.

 ### v0.3.0